firesidefiction/firesidefiction.github.io/_posts/issues/16-Apr-Jun-2022/issue-102/2022-04-19-consigned-to-moonlight.md

 <br  />**[Archival note: The attached "diagram" is a detailed charcoal illustration of a hand with the middle finger extended.
 After cross-referencing with the Order of Runewriters' biometric data, the depicted hand appears to be Ms. Foxcroft's.
 The document has been declared evidence in the posthumous trial of Onorei Foxcroft and confiscated by the court.]**

-To Rilda Croze, I give the contents of the chest that may be found beneath the desk in my workroom, as well as my sincerest apology.
+<br  />To Rilda Croze, I give the contents of the chest that may be found beneath the desk in my workroom, as well as my sincerest apology.

 I give the remainder of my property, whether real property, personal property, or both, of whatever kind and wherever situated, to the Order of Runewriters and to Verdigris City.